 Connectivity: Wifi in the main lodge

-This week-long dude ranch opportunity is only 90 miles from Denver, and travelers can now arrive at the ranch with such ease.
+This week-long dude ranch opportunity is only 90 miles from Denver, and travelers can now arrive at the ranch with ease.
 Fly into Denver, hop on the light rail to Union Station, grab the scenic Amtrak train to Granby and the ranch will be there to pick you up!
-Of course, driving is lovely, passing by the continental divide in route to this vast landscape is spectacular, especially with surrounding wildlife such as deer, elk, moose, coyote, and birds of prey in the area.
+Of course, driving is lovely, passing by the continental divide en route to this vast landscape is spectacular, especially with surrounding wildlife such as deer, elk, moose, coyote, and birds of prey in the area.

 The ranch has over 100 head of horses for guests to ride, each personally matched to the riders’ ability and comfort level.
 Drowsy Water is family-oriented with a world-class kids’ program.
 Whitewater rafting is included with each week’s activity and there is also an onsite zipline.
 Just miles from Rocky Mountain National Park, the ranch has premiere views and sunsets and sunrises that cannot be found in many parts of the country.